uthoplatforms/utho-docs/content/Products/compute/cloud/troubleshooting/index.md

 icon: "troubleshoot"
 tab: true
 ---
-This section provides solutions to common issues users may encounter while using our VPN service.
+This section provides solutions to common issues users may encounter while using our cloud instances service.
 If you encounter problems, follow these steps to resolve them or contact our support team for assistance.

 ## Common Issues: